But that’s a good thing!

 How to Prevent & Treat Hormonal Imbalance

-You've probably be told hundreds of times to eat more healthily.
-But if you’re not overweight you may not feel this is that important.
+You've probably been told hundreds of times to eat more healthily.
+But if you’re not overweight, you may not feel this is that important.

 The truth is that eating healthily will help to protect your body for the future and reduce the likelihood of hormone imbalance happening.

-Exercise is important at any age to improve the flow of blood, oxygen and nutrients round your body.
+Exercise is important at any age to improve the flow of blood, oxygen, and nutrients around your body.
 This will help to ensure your organs are working properly.

 The fact that regular exercise helps to ward off chronic disease is simply a bonus!

-You need to get between 6 and 8 hours sleep every night to ensure your body has the opportunity to do this.
-In turn this will give you enough energy for the day ahead as well as a body that is balanced and capable of anything.
+You need to get between 6 and 8 hours of sleep every night to ensure your body has the opportunity to do this.
+In turn, this will give you enough energy for the day ahead as well as a body that is balanced and capable of anything.